There are over two hundred islands in the Special Administrative Region of Hong Kong, and the main island, Hong Kong Island, isn’t the largest.

 At nearly twice the area of Hong Kong Island, Lantau Island is the biggest in the SAR.
 It’s also relatively rural, with less than one fiftieth the population density of Hong Kong Island.

-Lantau lies about ten kilometers to the west of Hong Kong Island.
+Lantau lies about ten kilometres to the west of Hong Kong Island.

-Just off the eastern coast of Lantau is a tiny, one-square-kilometer island called Peng Chau.
+Just off the eastern coast of Lantau is a tiny, one-square-kilometre island called Peng Chau.